dolittle/DotNET.Applications/Documentation/tooling/build_tool.md

 * It will go through every *Artifact* in the configuration and check whether or not the *Feature* Id it sits under exists in the topology.
 If so, the *Build Tool* will tell you that there are *Artifacts* under a *Feature* that doesn't exist.
 This is an indicator that you have built the application before and that there are left-over artifacts from a *Feature* that you have removed.

 * It will go through every *Artifact* in the configuration and check if there are any *Artifacts* that cannot be mapped up to an actual CLR type.
 If so, the *Build Tool* will tell you that there are *Artifacts* than cannot be found in current *Bounded Context* topology structure and that you probably have to write a [migrator for that *Artifact*.]**(LINK TO ARTIFACT MIGRATION)**.
 This is an indicator that you had an *Artifact* that now has been changed.

 ## Proxy generation

 When the *Bounded Context* is supposed to provide a web-interaction layer it probably has to deal with the *Command*, *ReadModel* and *Query* *Artifacts*.
 Since we already have discovered all the CLR types of the *Artifacts*, we can automatically create proxies for these *Artifacts* and output them as Javascript classes to be used in the web-interaction layer.

 If the *Bounded Context* is configured with "generateProxies": true, the *Build Tool* will use the discovered *Artifacts* to find all *Commands*, *ReadModels* and *Queries* and create proxies for them based on their public, settable properties and the default values of each property's type.
 The generated proxies will have a path that corresponds the the Module / Feature hierarchy that's associated with the *Artifact*.
 You can provide the relative path where the proxies will be outputted to by setting the "proxiesBasePath" variable in the *Bounded Context* configuration.

+## .csproj Configuration Properties
+* ```<DolittleUseModules>```: A boolean, True/False, indicating whether or not to generate using a Module or a Feature topology structure.
+Default value = True
+* ```<DolittleBoundedContextConfigPath>```: A string path pointing to the *Bounded Context's* bounded-context.json file.
+Default value = ../bounded-context.json
+* ```<DolittleNamespaceSegmentsToStrip```: A '|' separated key-value list separated by '=' where Key represents the first segment of a namespace that you want to strip the namespace of, and Value is the segment that you actually want to strip from the namespace generation / topology creation.
+Default value = " "
+* ```<DolittleGenerateProxies>```: A boolean, True/False, indicating whether or not to generate query, read model and command proxies for the interaction layer.
+Default value = False
+* ```<DolittleProxiesBasePath>```: a string path pointing to the location where proxies should be generated if generated.
+Default value = " "